sarahciston/codingcare/posts/cf-unliving.md

 I recognize such knotted neighborhood walks in my slowest days.
 I don't mark these patterns down with red pen (except for one photography project in college in which I traced everywhere I drove in Los Angeles on a map before Google Maps did this for me), but I have always seen my 'self' from this angle — small, [on a map,] abstract in relation to concepts like 'north'.
 I notice how little my movements cover the earth.
 I like places where I can get up high or see far, until the horizon seems to curve.
 I think, 'I am on a planet', and the smallness I already feel is more palpable.

 On other days, when I am more in a body, I notice how much space it takes up — how it barely fits where it's told and it aches and it moves like my mother's body now.
 I worry how much ecological impact it contributes.
 I let in all these tracing technologies to admit to the uncanny feeling I already have.
 But the sense of being traced by satellites, is not your telegram path or paintbrush.
 This is something different from presence and displacement.
 [Attunement is not technical alignment.]
 Despite all my settings, I know the maps know where I am.
-I know my mom can pull up her phone and find me: a tiny dot pulsing, still a 'live' representation.[^a-life] [I leave this on because she likes it more than it bothers me.
-If a drone can find me, my mom might as well be able to, also.]
+I know my mom can pull up her phone and find me: a tiny dot pulsing, still a 'live' representation.[^a-life] I leave this on because she likes it more than it bothers me.
+If a drone can find me, my mom might as well, too.

 [^a-life]: How did 'live' come to mean 'current' instead of 'to live' or 'alive'?
 Conway's Game of Life is the best known example of 'a-life', or what's called artificial life, a basic algorithm in which a small set of rules play out into infinite complexity over thousands of cycles.
 Its shapes can be followed like an unnatural ant farm: 'gliders', 'guns', 'crawlers', and 'eaters'.
 Nothing about this feels 'lively' to me, so I must think of life as something.
 Its patterns look to me instead like knitting patterns for lacework.